sy2002/HWD-Perceptron/README.md

    machine is, this might take a while.
 On my Mid 2012 MacBookPro, it took ~12 minutes.

 6. After three epochs, the resulting success rate is 95.11%.
-This shows, that a complicated and "deep" network does not necessarily mean "far better results" than the smaller and easier network.
+This is 0.24 percentage points better than our "quick & dirty" network and it shows, that a more complicated and "deep" network does not necessarily mean "far better results" than the smaller and easier network.
 You might want to inspire yourself by reading the [training results](server/hwdt.py#L18) and then play around with topologies, learning rates and epochs.